zeevo/zeevo.io.old/src/pages/articles/2019-10-29--deploying-gatsby-to-aws/index.md

 **SSL Certificate**

-- Importing the certificate you made earlier with Certificate Manager.
+- Import the certificate you made earlier with Certificate Manager.

 ## Try it out!

 Of you deployed your site into your bucket earlier, navigating to your domain name should produce it!
 Try it out.

+### Common issues

+- Make sure your domain name registrar is using Route 53's Name Servers
+- Update Route 53 with Certificate Manager's CNAMEs
+- Double check your bucket policy

 ### Feedback